ursky/GameOfLifePlus/README.md

 1. Use "W", "A", "S", and "D" keys to scroll up, left, down, and to the right (respectively).
 2. Use "-" and "+" keys to zoom out or zoom in on the field.
 3. Press the space bar to speed up the simulation.
 This part is really fun.
+4. Press "R" to take a screenshot, or hold "R" to save many frames to make an animated GIF later.
+The frames/screen shots will be saved into `saved_images`.
+Note that this drops the FPS.
-4. Use the mouse to select the creature icons in the bottom right and then left-click on the field to place new creatures.
+5. Use the mouse to select the creature icons in the bottom right and then left-click on the field to place new creatures.
 It can be fun to mess with established communities this way.

 ## Parameterization and customization:
 Note that you will need to recompile the code (see installation) to incorporate changes.

-Most of the important constants and options for user/window interaction (panel size, zoom speed, etc) can be configured in `src/game/userIO/UiConstants.java`.
-Options for controlling animal and plant parameters (growth size, speed, reproduction, size, animations, etc) can be found in corresponding files in `src/game/things/AnimalConstants.java` and `src/game/things/PlantConstants.java`.
-Options for the plots and numbers shown in the dashboard can be changed in `src/game/dashboard/Dashboard.java`.
+Most of the important constants and options for user/window interaction (panel size, zoom speed, etc.) can be configured in `src/game/constants/UiConstants.java`.
+Options for controlling animal and plant parameters (growth size, speed, reproduction, size, animations, etc) can be found in corresponding files in `src/game/things/AnimalConstants` and `src/game/things/PlantConstants`.
+Options for the plots and numbers shown in the dashboard can be changed in `src/game/constants/Dashboard.java`.

 If you would like, you can create your own creatures by following the template examples in `src/game/things/AnimalConstants.java` and `src/game/things/PlantConstants.java`, and adding your new creature